- Income Tax High-Value Transactions: How to Submit Response in Compliance Portal

 What are the Functions of ITAT?

 The orders passed by the ITAT are final unless a substantial question of law arises for determination by the High Court.
-The ITAT is headed by a President, who is appointed by the Central Government.
+The ITAT should follow the precedent set by the jurisdictional high court.
 The ITAT aims to provide speedy and inexpensive justice to taxpayers and the revenue department.

 Which are the Appealable Orders?